 Various volumes from the Battlefield series; three of the stories were animated for The Cockpit (1994).

 Matsumoto: The tone and the main characters are clearly different.
 In that case, the heroes have thoughts and concerns from the standpoint of individuals.
 In Yamato, the commander became the main character because of the chain of command on a spaceship.
-Therefore, the difference in atmosphere is decided by the characters in the forefront.
+Therefore, the difference in atmosphere is decided by the characters at the forefront.
 The style of Yamato is fundamentally different in this case.

 However, I think it’s unavoidable that a commander will come forward when thinking about Yamato as one big organism.
 When I think of another example, there is no charge of militarism against America’s Star Trek even though the Enterprise is named after a real aircraft carrier.
 The Enterprise is sort of the Yamato for America, and Americans understand its meaning.
 We feel intensely about Yamato, so it is unavoidable.